 Eight years later, on July 19, 2011, goaltender Chris Osgood retired.
 He spent 14 of his 17 seasons in the NHL with the Red Wings.
 They originally drafted him in the third round (54th overall) in the 1991 NHL Entry Draft.

 Osgood appeared in just two playoff games during the Red Wings’ run to the 1997 Stanley Cup.
-He was the starter for the following season’s championship, posting .918 save percentage (SV%) and 2.12 goals-against average (GAA) in 16 wins.
+He was the starter for the following season’s championship, posting a .918 save percentage (SV%) and 2.12 goals-against average (GAA) in 16 wins.

 His first run with the Red Wings ended when he was claimed off waivers by the New York Islanders in September of 2001.
 They eventually traded him to the St. Louis Blues in 2003 for a draft pick that was used to draft current Blackhawks head coach Jeremy Colliton.